 Pocket Medicine: The Massachusetts General Hospital Handbook of Internal Medicine, Sixth Edition by Marc S. Sabatine

 Solutions to Medicine’s Most Common Problems in Your Pocket

 This guide was created by attending physicians and residents of Massachusetts General Hospital, so you could say that it was made for doctors by doctors.
 It is a portable, a pocket reference guide that lists common ailments and treatments for problems in several different disciplines, including, but certainly not limited to, the following: rheumatology, gastroenterology, cardiology, endocrinology, pulmonary medicine, neurology, and infectious diseases.

 The reference book is updated and reprinted regularly so that it always contains the most up-to-date information on current diseases, ailments, and problems and their treatment options.
-It also contains a section of colored pages that show examples of some of the most commonly used scans, charts, blood smears, and other tests frequently run by doctors and surgeons.
-It is the perfect reference guide for anyone in medical school, studying to pass their board exams or seasoned doctors who just like to have a back-up brain to consult every now and then.
+It also includes a section of colored pages that show examples of some of the most commonly used scans, charts, blood smears, and other tests frequently run by doctors and surgeons.
+It is the perfect reference guide for anyone in medical school, studying to pass their board exams or seasoned doctors who like to have a back-up brain to consult now and then.

 Pathophysiology of Heart Disease by Leonard Lilly – A Collaborative Project of Medical Students and Faculty

 An Award Winning Text Providing the Foundations of Heart Disease